Course Readiness Checklist

-As we gear up for campus in-person instruction for fall, it is important that instructors feel confident in the course readiness of their courses.
-The following is a checklist that guides you through different elements of your with important associated tasks.
+As we gear up for the start of a new semester, it is important that instructors feel confident in the course readiness of their courses.
+The following checklist guides you through different tasks you may want to consider.
 Once completed, you can feel comfortable that you and your course are prepared for student instruction.

 - You provide students with a conceptual framework for the course (topics covered, supported course outcomes, and activities.